 At Rape Crisis England & Wales (RCEW), we're committed to protecting and respecting your privacy.
-This policy explains when and why we collect personal information about you, how we use it, the conditions under which we may disclose it to others.
+This statement explains when and why we collect personal information, how we use it and the conditions under which we may disclose it to others.
 It also tells you how we keep it safe and secure, and your rights and choices in relation to your information.

-Rape Crisis England & Wales (RCEW) is committed to protecting your personal information and making every effort to ensure that is processed in a fair, open and transparent manner.
+Rape Crisis England & Wales (RCEW) is committed to protecting all personal information that we hold and making every effort to ensure that it is processed in a fair, open and transparent manner.

-This policy will help you understand what information we collect about you, why we collect it, how we store and use it, and if we disclose the information to anyone else.
+This policy will help you understand what information we collect, why we collect it, how we store and use it, and if we disclose the information to anyone else.
 It will also explain what rights and choices you have regarding your personal information.

 Information we collect and how we use it

-When you give us a donation, interact with our consultations, or request information on our training for example, we will ask for your personal information.
+When you give us a donation, sign up to our supporters newsletter, interact with our consultations, or request information on our training for example, we will ask for your personal information.
 We use this information to manage your engagement with us, such as processing your donation and telling you what we do with the support we receive, sending you information about our campaigns so that you can take part in supporting our work, and to provide you with information on training.

 Personal information we collect may include details such as your name, date of birth, email address, postal address, telephone number and credit/debit card details (if you are making a purchase or donation), as well as information you provide in any communications between us.